 A figure-eight knot should always be used for tying-in and should be threaded through both tie-in points on the harness.

-The carabiner for the belay device should only clip to the central loop.
+The carabiner for the belay device should only be clipped to the belay loop.

 When using a belay device (tube device, ATC, Grigri etc.) there should always be a closed hand on the brake side of the rope.